Wild Words Newsletter

 Get monthly recommendations on all the latest nature writing, heritage and conservation related reads available at Sherlock & Pages

 The Children of Ash and Elm: A History of the Vikings by Neil Price is a captivating exploration that redefines our understanding of Viking history.
-Hailed as a TIMES BOOK OF THE YEAR, this remarkable narrative invites readers to embark on a profound journey through the complexities of Scandinavian culture.
+This remarkable narrative invites readers to embark on a profound journey through the complexities of Scandinavian culture and the Viking Age, making it a standout choice in the Non-Fiction category, particularly within history books.

 ISBN: | 9780141984445 |